-In many companies, it is common for employees to use their own devices for professional purposes.
-This practice is called BYOD (Bring Your Own Device).
-But what happens if such a device puts the security of the infrastructure at risk and the employees’ private devices need to be examined in IT forensic?
+In many companies, it is common for employees to use their own devices for work purposes.
+The keyword is BYOD (Bring Your Own Device).
+But what happens if such a device compromises the security of the infrastructure and the private devices of employees have to be examined for IT forensics?
 Is that allowed?

-BYOD saved costs.
-Especially at this time, when every entrepreneur turns the penny 4 times to steer the company through the stormy waters of the pandemic in order to survive with as little damage as possible.
+The advantage is obvious and the company was helped, because so costs were saved.
+Especially at this time when every entrepreneur is turning over pennies 4 times over to steer the company through the stormy waters of the pandemic to survive with as little damage as possible.

-What are the security risks associated with using personal devices?
+What security risks are hidden when using private devices?

-In the case of the usual constellation – professional devices – professional examination of the person responsible – an IT forensic investigation is usually no problem.
+If it is the usual constellation – professional devices – professional investigation of the person responsible – an IT forensic investigation is usually not a problem.
 If a serious incident occurs, there is no alternative.
-In this case, the controller may rely on his legitimate interest in accordance with Art.
-6 para.
-1 lit. f GDPR or, depending on the case in Germany, § 26 para.
-1 sentence 1 or page 2 BDSG .
+In this case, the responsible party may rely on its legitimate interest pursuant to EC 49.
+Art.
+6 par.
+1 lit. f GDPR or, as the case may be § 26 para.
+1 p.
+1 or p.
+2 BDSG appointed.

-But what happens if a BYOD device needs to be accessed to resolve the incident?
-In the case of the employee’s private property, the employee may object to the company’s private device for understandable reasons.
+But what happens when a BYOD device needs to be accessed to resolve the incident?
+If the device is the employee’s private property, the employee may object to the company examining his or her private device for understandable reasons.

-Is there a duty of surrender for the employee?
+Is there a duty to surrender for the employee?

-No, the employee does not need to give out his device.
-However, the device can be confiscated as evidence.
-The problem is that privacy and IT security incidents are often about minutes to mitigate the threat.
-A judicial order on confiscation often comes too late and the evidence can be removed in time.
-The fact is that if the employee refuses, the company has practically no chance to get to the device on time.
+No, the employee does not have to hand over their device.
+However, the device may be seized as evidence.
+The problem is that data protection and IT security incidents are often a matter of minutes to contain the threat.
+A court order for seizure often comes too late and the evidence can still be disposed of in time.
+The fact is, if the employee refuses, the company has virtually no chance of getting the device in time.

-Such access must also be legally valid.
+Such access must also be legally robust.
 It requires the conclusion of a suitable user agreement with the respective employees.
-If an employee refuses and does not want to grant the right of access, he must be provided with a device.
-Otherwise, the company will have a problem with the necessary voluntariness, as the aforementioned legal bases reach their limits when it comes to private and personal data.
-You can’t avoid automatically processing this in an IT forensic investigation.
-This means that only voluntary consent for the procedure justifies access to this data.
+If an employee refuses and does not wish to grant the right of access, a device shall be provided to him/her.
+Otherwise, the company will have a problem with the required voluntariness, as the aforementioned legal bases reach their limits when it comes to private and personal data.
+You can’t avoid automatically processing this during an IT forensic investigation.
+I.e. only voluntary consent for the procedure justifies access to this data.

-At BYOD, we have issues with IT security, legal basics, device access, and IT forensic investigations.
-If these points are not implemented, the company will ultimately have to bear the damage.
-Therefore, it is important to carefully consider whether it is not expedient to deploy devices to the respective employees.
-If this is not possible, then precise usage rules must be established to be prepared for conflict situations. u
+With BYOD, we have issues with IT security, legalities, access to devices, and IT forensic investigations.
+If these points are not implemented, the company will have to bear the damage in the end.
+It must therefore be carefully considered whether it is not expedient to make devices available to the respective employees.
+If this is not possible, then precise rules of use must be established in order to be prepared for conflict situations. u